Neutrino-nucleus interactions and the determination of oscillation parameters: Comparison between electron- and neutrino-nucleus scattering

-The two-nucleon potential is obtained from an accurate fit to the available data on the two-nucleon system--in both bound and scattering states, and reduces to the Yukawa one-pion-exchange potential at large distances \cite{Wiringa95}.
-The inclusion of the additional three-body term, $V_{ijk}$, is needed to reproduce the binding energies of the three-nucleon systems \cite{Pudliner95b}.
+Phenomenological two-nucleon potentials are obtained from an accurate fit to the available data on the two-nucleon system, in both bound and scattering states, and reduce to the Yukawa one-pion-exchange potential at large distances \cite{Wiringa95}.
+The inclusion of the additional three-body term, $V_{ijk}$, is needed to reproduce the binding of light nuclei~\cite{Pudliner95b}.

+Recently, chiral perturbation theory, or $\chi PT$, (for a review, see Refs.~\cite{Epelbaum,chiral:review}) has been also employed to obtain a theoretically sound and consistent model of both two- and three-nucleon interactions, constrained by the symmetries of the fundamental theory of strong interactions.
+This approach, originally proposed by Weinberg, exploits the Goldstone boson nature of the pion \cite{WeinBook1}, implying that the interactions of low energy pions are weak, and can be treated in perturbation theory.